datawire/ambassador-docs/docs/emissary/pre-release/topics/using/dev-portal.md

 ## Rendering API documentation

-The _Dev Portal_ uses the `Mapping` resource to automatically discover services known by the Ambassador Edge Stack.
+The _Dev Portal_ uses the `AmbassadorMapping` resource to automatically discover services known by the Ambassador Edge Stack.

-For each `Mapping`, the _Dev Portal_ will attempt to fetch an OpenAPI V3 document when a `docs` attribute is specified.
+For each `AmbassadorMapping`, the _Dev Portal_ will attempt to fetch an OpenAPI V3 document when a `docs` attribute is specified.

 ### `docs` attribute in Mappings

-This documentation endpoint is defined by the optional `docs` attribute in the `Mapping`.
+This documentation endpoint is defined by the optional `docs` attribute in the `AmbassadorMapping`.

 ```yaml
   docs: